rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ### enumerate()
-<p>Used to gain access to all scanner objects present on the device.
-For consumer devices you will most likely only have a single scanner, your device&rsquo;s camera but Enterprise grade hardware may have two or more scanners attached.</p>
+Used to gain access to all scanner objects present on the device.
+For consumer devices you will most likely only have a single scanner, your device's camera but Enterprise grade hardware may have two or more scanners attached.

 ####Parameters
 <ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>